 You need both components.
 If either is missing, you’re essentially re-submitting the same transaction twice…which will almost certainly result in the chargeback being upheld.

 Once you submit your case, the issuer will review the available evidence against the cardholder’s claim, and return a verdict.
-The issuer can either overturn the chargeback and allow the charge to go ahead as intended, or it can uphold the chargeback and return your funds to the cardholder.
+The issuer can either overturn the chargeback and allow the charge to go ahead as intended, or it can uphold the claim, submit a second presentment chargeback, and return your funds to the cardholder.

 Tricks & Tips to Improve Your Odds